plone/training/mastering-plone/views_2.rst

 ..  note::

-    To change it ttw got to the ZMI (http://localhost:8080/Plone/manage), go to ``portal_types`` and select the type for which the new view should be selectable (*talk*).
+    To change it ttw go to the ZMI (http://localhost:8080/Plone/manage), go to ``portal_types`` and select the type for which the new view should be selectable (*talk*).

     Now add ``talkview`` to the list *Available view methods*.
     Now the new view is available in the menu *Display*.
     To make it the default view enter it in ``Default view method``.

-Let's improve the talkview to show all the info we want.
+Now you can improve the talkview to show all the info:

 :file:`templates/talkview.pt`: